sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_8.rst

 -  :doc:`The χ² (chi-square) test of independence <Ch10_ChiSquare_2>` is used when you have a contingency table (cross-tabulation) of two categorical variables.
-The null hypothesis is that there is no relationship or association between the variables.
+The null hypothesit is that there is no relationship or association between the variables.

 -  :doc:`Ch10_ChiSquare_4` for a contingency table can be measured in several